As NFL tries to reassure women, sponsor Crest is first to retreat

-LOS ANGELES/NEW YORK (Reuters) - When NFL players strap on their pink shoes and gloves in October for the league’s annual Breast Cancer Awareness Month campaign, it will be doing so with one less sponsor, a notable retreat blamed on the league’s handling of domestic violence.
+LOS ANGELES/NEW YORK, Sept 19 (Reuters) - When NFL players strap on their pink shoes and gloves in October for the league’s annual Breast Cancer Awareness Month campaign, it will be doing so with one less sponsor, a notable retreat blamed on the league’s handling of domestic violence.

 Crest, Procter & Gamble Co’s dental brand, will no longer be offering pink mouth guards to NFL players, the company said on Friday, the first sponsor to publicly withdraw from the NFL’s signature overture to women.